deyaa-lab/reading-notes/README.md

 # reading-notes
+ My name is Diaa.
+I graduated from Yarmouk University majoring in accountancy..
+ I have the desire to learn programming to develop my experiences.
 ## **The growth mentality indicates that success does not need intelligence, as it is known ..
  Success needs seriousness and work to reach goals and achieve success.